douhan-wicht/amphioxus-slr/README.md

 - **Execution Order:** Describes the sequence in which rules are executed.
 - **Generated Files:** Specifies the outputs at each stage.
 - **Workflow Rationale:** Explains the design choices and dependencies.

-_(Consider expanding this section with a visual workflow diagram or example outputs.)_

----

-For any questions or contributions, please refer to the project's documentation or contact the maintainers.